TFK70/hyprcircade/README.md

 ## Known issues and limitations

 - No modules or variables support (like in hyprland configuration file)
-    - The reason is that there is not official hyprlang parser for golang
+    - The reason is that there is no official hyprlang parser for golang

 ## Todo